 Author Archive: Stephanie Dayle

-I am writer for the American Preppers Network, a small local paper and for my blog, The Home Front.
-I write articles based on my own experience about emergency preparedness, self-sufficiency, homesteading, food preservation and life around the farmstead.
+"I write articles based on my own experience with emergency preparedness, self-sufficiency, homesteading, food preservation and life around the farmstead.
 I grew up in a very rural area where I learned to garden, the art of canning, to hunt and fish, and to raise my own animals for food.
-Yes, families such as mine still do exist!
-I also spent 6 years volunteering for the local county Search and Rescue group where I learned a variety of survival skills and a little bit about law enforcement protocol.
+I also spent 6 years volunteering for the local county Search and Rescue group where I learned a variety of survival skills and a little bit about law enforcement protocol. "

-As a general principle do not write articles about information that I have only read - if I am writing about something it's because of I have done it myself and gone to great lengths to provide you with the facts.
-I also have a full time job with an hour commute - my alter egos are as a Marketing Director, an amateur photographer and as 'Lostfalls' on the APN forum.
+"As a general rule of principle I do not write articles about information that I have only read - if I am writing about something it's because I have done it myself and gone to great lengths to provide you with the facts meshed with personal experience.
+My alter egos are as an full time mom, amateur photographer, and backpacker."